-There’s nothing wrong with indulging in a little summer downtime.
-If your kids worked hard during the school year, sleeping in and hanging out may feel like more of the same.
-Instead of them indulging in these (usually) lazy days, you might suggest that they use a chunk of their time off to hone their work ethic, too.
+After a year-plus with more than their accustomed share of downtime, your kids may feel that the summer rituals of sleeping in and hanging out may feel like more of the same.
+Instead of them indulging in these (usually) lazy days, you might suggest that they use a chunk of their summer to hone their work ethic.
 If they’re of age—14 for most jobs, according to the Fair Labor Standards Act—they can get “real” jobs like scooping ice cream or busing tables for companies that hire teens.
-But there are other summer gigs that stretch their boundaries and develop their skills.
+But there are other summertime gigs that will stretch their boundaries and develop their skills.
 Here are my money-making ideas for enterprising kids of all ages.
 Note: Always follow local laws and CDC guidelines.
 Kids 12 and older who are fully vaccinated can even make their vaccination status a selling point for clients.

-- Pets: As pandemic restrictions ease, friends and neighbors will be leaving town for long weekends and extended vacations during the summer.
+- Pets: As pandemic restrictions ease, friends and neighbors will be leaving town for long weekends and extended vacations.
 Some of them own pets.
 Opportunity knocks for kids who love animals and are experienced with and reliable about caring for them.
 Tasks may include walking dogs, feeding hungry animals, cleaning litter boxes and cages, and keeping lonely pets company. (“Polly want a cracker?”)
 Bonus customer-service tip: Text the absent owners a photo of their happy pet with a quick note describing the visit.

-- Plants: Have you raised a kid with a green thumb?
-From weeding to watering plants, mowing lawns and trimming the hedges, garden- and plant-loving kids have plenty of ways to earn extra green.
+- Plants: Did your kid develop a green thumb over the past year?
+From weeding to watering plants, mowing lawns, and trimming the hedges, garden- and plant-loving kids have plenty of ways to earn extra green.

-- Beautician: Hair braiding, manicures, pedicures, and makeup application are marketable skills!
-Kids who have these particular talents can offer services to teens who are attending bar and bat mitzvahs, birthday parties, and weddings, and they can offer lower prices than a salon, which their younger clients will appreciate.
+- Beautician: Hair braiding, manicures, pedicures, and makeup application are marketable skills.
+Kids who have these talents can offer services to teens who are attending bar and bat mitzvahs, birthday parties, and weddings.
+In addition, they can offer lower prices than a salon, which their younger clients will appreciate.

-- Entertainer: Would your kids be useful at a younger child’s birthday party?
-Organizing treasure hunts or games, applying temporary tattoos, face painting, adding teen expertise for one of those video game trucks—a creative hand who brings energy and enthusiasm to the festivities can be a major stress reliever for parents.
+- Entertainer: Would your kids be helpful at a younger child’s birthday party?
+Organizing treasure hunts or games, applying temporary tattoos, face painting, adding teen expertise for one of those video game trucks—a creative hand who brings energy and enthusiasm to the festivities both big and small can be a major stress reliever for parents.

-- Tutor: When so many remote learners have fallen behind academically, helping struggling students can be very rewarding.
-And lucrative.
-If your kids excel in a given subject and are good at explaining things to others, there should be plenty of opportunities to help younger kids or peers sharpen their math, Spanish, or composition skills for the coming academic year.
+- Tutor: When so many remote learners have fallen behind academically, helping struggling students can be very rewarding—and lucrative.
+Suppose your kids excel in a given subject and are good at explaining things to others.
+In that case, there should be plenty of opportunities to help younger kids or peers sharpen their math, Spanish, or composition skills for the coming (hopefully in-person) academic year.

 - Furniture assembly specialist: Do your kids rip open IKEA boxes with glee?
 Most people hate—hate!—assembling furniture.
 And some are physically unable.
-If your kids have the knack, this can be a great way to build a business and a Billy bookcase or two.
+But if your kids have the knack, this can be a great way to build a business and a Billy bookcase or two.

-- Painter: Scraping, priming, and painting fences, doorways, or window frames—the kind of tasks that keep getting pushed down the to-do list.
+- Painter: Scraping, priming, and painting fences, doorways, or window frames—these are the kind of tasks that keep getting pushed down the to-do list.
 If your teen has the patience of a saint or is an aspiring artist, this could be a great gig that provides sweet relief to local homeowners during a boom time for home improvement projects.

 - Baker: Do you have a budding baker in the house?
 Don’t keep all those cookies and cupcakes to yourself.
-Help him share them with the world—for a price.
+Instead, help them share their treats with the world—for a price.
 Bake sales and baking for special occasions can be a real money maker.
 Just be sure to check the food-handling regulations for your state.
 Some require certification that may be available online.

 - Mother/father’s helper: Light cooking, clearing clutter, and cleaning can help any chaotic household run more smoothly—especially when many of our dining rooms are pulling double duty as an office.
 If your kids have a bike or a car for running errands, that’s yet another service they can offer.
-Essentially, the more useful they are to busy parents, the more valuable they will be.
+Essentially, the more helpful they are to busy parents, the more valuable they will be.
 Just make sure if they’re doing work for you, these summer gigs go beyond their regular chores, for which they shouldn’t be compensated.

 - At your service: Summer is a time for adults to cut loose, too.
 Parties are a perfect opportunity to provide help wherever help is needed: caring for guests’ kids, setting up, serving food, and cleaning up after the festivities are over.
 Parents will appreciate not having to hire pricey caterers.

 - Sell their stuff: There are many platforms for your kids to sell the gently used toys and clothes they have outgrown.
-Poshmark, eBay, and My Kid’s Threads are good options because the items are shipped—there’s no risk of face-to-face contact with strangers as there is with Craigslist or Facebook Marketplace.
+Sites like Poshmark and eBay are good options because the items are shipped—there’s no risk of face-to-face contact with strangers as there is with Craigslist or Facebook Marketplace.

 - Rates: Help them set fair rates by researching the local market online and IRL.